kks32/phd-thesis-template/README.md

 ## Building your thesis

+### Using ARARA (Unix/Linux/Windows)

+This template supports arara.
+You can edit the thesis.tex arara commands to suit your needs

+    arara thesis.tex

 ### Using the Make File (Unix/Linux)

 The template supports PDF, DVI and PS formats.
 All three formats can be generated